Early Life

 Alexei Kuzmichev was born on October 15, 1962, in Kirov, Russia.
-He served in the Soviet Army as a radio operator from 1980 to 1982.
-In 1983, he enrolled in the Moscow Institute of Steel and Alloys, where he met his future business partners, Mikhail Fridman and German Khan.
+From 1980 to 1982, he served in the Soviet Army as a radio operator on the Soviet-Chinese border.
+After his military service, he attended the Moscow Institute of Steel and Alloys, where he met his future business partners, Mikhail Fridman and German Khan.

 Rise to Success